Chelsea vs Arsenal: 'Chelsea have a chance because of Eden Hazard' - Lauren expecting close Europa League final | Goal.com

 "Being very smart," he said when asked how the Gunners could deal with the Belgian.
 "He is an unpredictable player.

-"I always compare it with Ryan Giggs.
+"I always compare him with Ryan Giggs.
 They are players who, in addition to being skilled, are intelligent.
-They associate well with the midfield, at times they look for you in the centre instead of staying on the wing."
+They combine well with the midfield - at times they look for you in the centre instead of staying on the wing."

-He continued: "You have to be very intelligent and be 100% focused because, even if you think you have it controlled, they are chosen footballers.
+He continued: "You have to be very intelligent and be 100 per cent focused because, even if you think you have them controlled, they are incredible footballers.

 "They have something different that is innate and when they are inspired, they do it.
-You have to be concentrated 90 or 120 minutes of the game."
+You have to concentrate for 90 or 120 minutes of the game."

 The Gunners come into the match knowing that it will be their last chance to earn a sport in the Champions League next season, while Chelsea have already secured their place in Europe’s top competition thanks to a third-place finish in the Premier League.